Example: Caching temporary source files

 kwinject and kwwrap intercept this kind of compiler call and write an appropriate record to the build specification.
 The problem is that when your build is complete, the generated build specification references a nonexistent source file.
 Hence, if you try to generate a build specification, or directly use the build specification to run the build, you will not be able to access this type of source file, and your Klocwork analysis will fail.

 To resolve this issue, kwinject has a cached sources mechanism.
 Use the --cache-files <pattern>[,<pattern>...] option of kwinject.
-This option will save source files matching any of the specified patterns.
+This option will restore source files matching any of the specified patterns to their original location.
 For example:

 kwinject --cache-files "*.src" build -zcg